 Open Knowledge Format (OKF): What It Is and How to Adopt It

-Open Knowledge Format (OKF) is Google Cloud's open, vendor-neutral draft specification for packaging organizational knowledge as linked Markdown files with YAML metadata.
+Open Knowledge Format (OKF) is Google Cloud's open, vendor-neutral specification for packaging organizational knowledge as linked Markdown files with YAML metadata.
 It gives people and AI agents one portable body of context they can read without a proprietary SDK.
-As of 12 July 2026, the current version is OKF v0.1 Draft.
+As of 12 August 2026, the current version is OKF v0.2, which supersedes v0.1.

 That definition needs two guardrails.
 This OKF is not the Open Knowledge Foundation, which shares the acronym.
 And it is not a new database, model, retrieval engine, agent protocol, or confirmed Google ranking signal.
 It is a deliberately small interchange format: a common envelope for the knowledge those systems use.